 About me

 I'm a PhD student at the NUMA research group of the KU Leuven's Department of Computer Science.
-I work on "Numerical methods infinite-dimensional systems" under the supervision of Wim Michiels.
+I work on 'Numerical methods for infinite-dimensional systems' under the supervision of Wim Michiels.

 Scientific activities